Skip to main content UVA Health logo of UVA Health

 Playmats, Gyms, & Activity Centers

 Mats and gyms allow them to work on their muscles and gross motor skills.
-Doing these things is is critical for their development.
+Doing these things is critical for their development.
 These muscles will be the ones hoisting them up for the next stage of development.

 Gifts for Toddlers (ages 1-2)